 3. Increase your legal and regulatory awareness.

-4. Organize your record-keeping.
+4. Organize your records.

 A well-run business must maintain a lot of documentation, but that info doesn't do you much good if it is disorganized and difficult to access.

-"Use the start of the new year to hold an annual corporate meeting where you can get your records organized," said Deborah Sweeney, CEO of MyCorporation.com.
-"File your annual report so your business remains in good standing, and make sure your business information is accurate and up to date, including your present address and any changes made with your registered agent.
-If you have a business license, make sure you know when it's time to renew the license and pay its fee to stay in compliance."
+"File your annual report so your business remains in good standing, and make sure your business information is accurate and up to date, including your present address and any changes made with your registered agent," said Deborah Sweeney, CEO of MyCorporation.
+"If you have a business license, make sure you know when it's time to renew the license and pay its fee to stay in compliance."

 5. Reaffirm your mission statement.

-"As a business owner, it's easy to get wrapped up in the day-to-day and lose sight of your long-term goals and raison d'être," said Bruce Poon Tip, founder of G Adventures.
+"As a business owner, it's easy to get wrapped up in the day-to-day and lose sight of your long-term goals and raison d'etre," said Bruce Poon Tip, founder of G Adventures.
 "Having a clear sense of purpose will motivate your employees to do their best work, ensure that your activities speak to one cohesive strategy, and put you on the best path for growth and long-term success."

+Simone Johnson contributed to the reporting and writing in this article.
 Source interviews were conducted for a previous version of this article.